-Customs Office in which lounged an enormous, black uniformed and really evil looking guy.
-Sitting on a chair with his knee-length, black leather-booted legs up on a bench next to an x-ray machine -
+Office in which lounged an enormous, black uniformed and really evil looking guy.
+Sitting on a chair with his knee-length, black leather-booted legs up on a bench next to an x-ray machine - and my travel

 A good journey, in good time and temperatures a lot easier than in Niger.

 I arrived at my Gambian home in the mid-afternoon to a warm welcome and a stream of questions about our travels.
 After just over three weeks of almost constant travel, with a myriad of good memories of

 new experiences in previously unknown countries and of the many new friends we had made, it was both a relief and a little difficult to settle down to familiar surroundings and normality.